 You can find a multiplication chart to print here.
 As seen in the photo above, it shows all possible factor and product combinations from one to twelve.

-If you know how to use the chart feel free to check out some of the free worksheets below.
-If you're not familiar with the multiplication chart, I'm going to cover the basics of reading and using it, so keep on reading.
+If you are familiar with and know how to use the chart feel free to check out some of the free worksheets below.
+If you're not familiar with the multiplication chart, then stick around, because I'm going to cover the basics of reading and using it in the lesson below.

 Learning multiplication tables by memory is extremely important to future math skills.
 That is why we spend so much time focusing on